lexy-ai/lexy/docs/docs/quickstart.md

 You can build and run Lexy using Docker Compose.

-Here is an example of `docker-compose.yml` and a `.env` file for a project using Lexy with Google Cloud Storage as the default storage service.
+Here is an example of `docker-compose.yaml` and a `.env` file for a project using Lexy with Google Cloud Storage as the default storage service.

 The example below uses the `latest` tag, which you can replace with a specific version if needed (e.g., `v0.0.2`).
 Images are built for each [release](https://github.com/lexy-ai/lexy/releases) and hosted on GitHub Container Registry.
 Available packages are [here](https://github.com/orgs/lexy-ai/packages?repo_name=lexy).

+!!! tip

+    You can generate the `docker-compose.yaml` file below using the Lexy CLI.
+Run `lexy docker` on the command line
+    to create the file.

 ???+ note "Example configuration using Google Cloud Storage"

-    === "docker-compose.yml"
+    === "docker-compose.yaml"

         ```yaml
         name: my-project